1biot/esp-arduino/README.md

-# esp-arduino
+# ONEBIOT Framework v.1.0
-Framework for easy using the your ESP8266 and ESP32 at Arduino framework
+Information about our awesome and useful framework